Black Hole shadows of $\alpha'$-corrected black holes: Spacetime properties

-where the upper sign refers to prograde orbits and the lower sign to retrograde orbits, depending on the value of the spin parameter $a$.
+where the dots imply derivative w.r.t. the affine parameter, and the upper sign refers to prograde orbits and the lower sign to retrograde orbits, depending on the value of the spin parameter $a$.

-Since the metric $g_{\mu \nu}$ is stationary and axisymmetric (i.e independent of the $t$ and $\phi$ coordinates), it has a timelike and an azimuthal Killing vector, leading to the existence of two conseved quantities, the specific energy $\tilde{E}$ and the specific angular momentum $\tilde{L}$.
+Since the metric $g_{\mu \nu}$ is stationary and axisymmetric, it has a timelike and an azimuthal Killing vector, leading to the existence of two conserved quantities, the specific energy $\tilde{E}$ and the specific angular momentum $\tilde{L}$.
 Those correspond to the $p_t = -\tilde{E}$ and $p_{\phi} = \tilde{L}$ components of the four-momentum, from which the following geodesic equations can be derived,